felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.18.0-rc.3 (2017/11/13)**
+**Version 1.18.0 (2017/11/14)**

 * *New Features*
 	* Added support for the Simple Job Board plugin (Pro Version).
-	* Added a new "Schema JSON-LD Post Cache Expiry" option under the SSO &gt; Advanced &gt; Cache Settings tab with a default value of 1209600 seconds / 2 weeks (Pro version).
+	* Added a new "Schema Post Data Cache Expiry" option under the SSO &gt; Advanced &gt; Cache Settings tab with a default value of 1209600 seconds / 2 weeks (Pro version).
 * *Improvements*
 	* Added "Job Title", "Employment Type", and "Job Posting Expires" custom fields in the Social and Search Optimization metabox (Pro version).
 	* Moved product prices to a new Schema priceSpecification property and included valueAddedTaxIncluded when applicable (Pro version).